AdaCore/why3/doc/syntaxref.rst

 .. index:: at; syntax
 .. index:: old; syntax
-.. rubric:: Refering to past program states using "at" and "old" operators
+.. rubric:: The "at" and "old" operators

 The ``at`` and ``old`` operators are used inside postconditions and assertions to refer to the value of a mutable program variable at some